 - Anti-inflammatory and non-steroidal medications – over-the-counter medications such as naproxen, ibuprofen and COX-2 inhibitors all help in relieving pain.
 Many times, doctors recommend these medications to allow patients to engage in regular activities.

-- Stronger Prescriptions – these are usually oral steroids, narcotic pain medication or muscle relaxants, which are prescribed for treating intense pain episodes.
-These medications however, are only for short-term use, and some patients may benefit better in epidural steroid injections
+- Stronger Prescriptions – these are usually oral steroids, narcotic pain medication or muscle relaxants.
+These medications however; are only for short-term use, and some patients may benefit better in epidural steroid injections

 Different cases need different medications, with different side-effects to different people.
 This is why it is important to undergo a thorough diagnosis to discuss all the benefits, factors and risks involved.

-Spinal manipulation (chiropractic therapy) is said to provide relief for low back problems through many different means, including relieving nerves and tissues from pressure, promote better blood flow, improving range of motion, and reduce muscle tension.
+Spinal manipulation (chiropractic therapy) is said to provide relief for low back problems through many different.
+It includes relieving nerves and tissues from pressure, promote better blood flow, improving range of motion, and reduce muscle tension.